alphagov/notifications-admin/docs/index.md

  At first your service will be in trial mode.
 In trial mode you will only be able to send test sms and email notifications to your own mobile number or email address.
 When you’re fully integrated and ready to go live, send a request to the GOV.UK Notify team.

 3. Add a template so you can send sms and email notifications.

+ **Note:** A template is required even if you send notifications by integrating with the GOV.UK Notify API.

-You can personalise the template using double brackets for variables.
+  You can personalise the template using double brackets for placeholders.
 For example:

   Dear ((name)),

   Your ((item)) is due for renewal on ((date)).

-4. Upload a csv file containing a header row matching the variables in your template, and data rows with values to use for the variables.
+4. You can upload a csv file containing a header row matching the placeholders in your template, and data rows with values to use for the placeholders.
 5. Send an sms or email notification.
-6. Create a new API key.
-This will be used to connect to the API.
+6. If you intend to use the GOV.UK Notify API, create a new API key.
+This will be used to connect to the GOV.UK Notify API.

   You can provide all your developers with test keys so they can experiment in the Sandbox environment.
 But keep the number of keys for real integrations to a minimum number of people on your team.